-Iron deficiency has historically been mostly caused by inadequate nutrition, particularly in adolescent girls who are enrolled in school (Ramzi et al., 2011).
-While there could be other elements at play, the primary ones are likely to be poverty, ignorance, lack of supplies, improper cooking methods, personal interests, etc ((Killip, 2007).
-Finding a means to provide for the population's dietary demands is therefore imperative.
-The food sector faces a problem in producing foods that are practical, healthy, and economical.
-Since cyanobacteria are now commonly cultivated, they offer an affordable source of nutrients including protein, iron, and other minerals that can help satisfy nutritional needs (S., 2022).
-Rice products are staple foods, particularly in Asia where rice provides the majority of calories for almost 50% of the population.
+Iron deficiency is mainly due to inadequate nutrition, particularly in adolescent girls who are enrolled in school (Ramzi et al., 2011).
+While there could be other elements at play, the primary ones are likely to be poverty, ignorance, improper cooking methods, personal interests, etc ((Killip, 2007).
+Finding a means to provide for the population's dietary demands is therefore imperative. it is a challenge for food sector to produce a healthy and economically satisfied food items.
+Since cyanobacteria are now commonly cultivated, they offer an affordable source of nutrients including protein, iron, and other minerals that can help satisfy nutritional needs (S., 2022), rice is used as staple food, particularly in Asia approximately 50% of calories are fulfilled from directly or inditrectly from rice items.
 The bland flavor, ease of digestion, and hypoallergenic qualities of rice products are just a few of their many distinctive qualities.
-A balanced diet should definitely include rice (Luh, 1980).
+Rice is an essentional component of a balanced diet (Luh et al., 1980).
 Rice is devoid of fat, cholesterol, and salt.
 Fatty acids are among the rice lipids that are being studied for their ability to prevent cancer and cardiovascular disorders as well as their antibacterial properties (FAO, 1997).

-In addition to providing a wealth of rice-based products, the enormous diversity of rice is utilized to cure a wide range of illnesses, including diabetes, indigestion, arthritis, paralysis, and epilepsy. mothers who are expecting or nursing (Kharsahnoh et al., 2021).
+In addition to providing a healthy food, rice is also used as a source of medicine to control different disorders in human body including diabetes, indigestion, arthritis, paralysis, and epilepsy. women who are pregnant or doing breast feeding (Kharsahnoh et al., 2021).

-An estimated 3.5 billion people worldwide are thought to suffer from iron deficiency (ID)5, the most of these are small children and women in poorer nations (United Nations Standing Committee on Nutrition; 2000).
+Approximately 3.5billions are identified with the deficiency of Fe all around the workd, major portion is covered by the children and women of developing countries (United Nations Standing Committee on Nutrition; 2000).
 It can cause developmental and cognitive impairment in young children, as well as raise their risk of infection and perinatal death (Pollitt, 1991).
-Studies based on populations have discovered prevalences of anemia in several Brazilian locations.thirty percent among young children ((Monteiro CA, 1984-1996).
+Population-based studies have found anaemia prevalences in a number of Brazilian areas.thirty percent of young children ((Monteiro CA, 1984-1996).
 Data on iron status are more limited, but smaller studies have also found high prevalences of ID anemia ((Camillo, 2007)).

-In its unmilled state, rice is a rich source of macro and micronutrients (Sreenivasan, A. 1939).
+In its unmilled state, rice is a rich source of macro and micronutrients (Suhendri et al., 2022).
 To create the widely consumed starch-rich white rice, the fat and micronutrient-rich bran layers are removed during the rice milling process ((Afzalinia, p.
 7).
-In the rice-producing nations of southeast and northeast Asia, one of the world's most densely populated regions, white rice is the most popular staple meal.
+In the rice-producing nations of southeast and northeast Asia, one of the world's most densely populated regions, white rice is the most popular staple food.
 Ninety percent of the rice produced worldwide is cultivated and consumed in Asia.
 Rice accounts for 30% of calories on average, but in some low-income nations, this number can reach 70% (FAO;2009).

 Developing a standard cake and performing a proximate analysis of the finished product are the study's goals.
 Consumers are looking for products with health advantages that they may take at any time.
-This fortified mix helps to address potential vitamin deficiencies and promotes a more wholesome and balanced diet.
+This fortified mix helps to address potential vitamin deficiencies and promotes a more complete and balanced diet.
 By assessing the nutritional features, one can make sure that the rice cake that has been fortified complies with dietary guidelines and promotes overall health and wellbeing.
 Occasionally, children and individuals suffering from anemia or vitamin deficiencies may find it difficult to eat due to a low appetite.
-It's crucial to identify wholesome options that kids can nonetheless savor in these situations.
+It's difficult to identify food or snack items which are full of nutrition and easy to consume anytime anywhere.
 Occasionally, children and individuals suffering from anemia or vitamin deficiencies may find it difficult to eat due to a low appetite.
 In these situations, it's critical to identify.